eliaskosunen/scnlib/README.md

 assert(ret.iterator() == range.end());
 ```

-The iterator can be used to use the same source range for multiple `scn::ranges::scan` calls.
+Also, a member function `.view()` is available, returning a range that can be used for subsequent `scan` calls.

 ```cpp
 auto range = std::string{"Hello world"};